DoDAO-io/dodao-defi-course/contribute/README.md

 Also check the generated markdown format in the view format.

 ## commit
 Create a new branch in the same main repository and create a pull request.

+You can create a pull request as soon as you start on the task with whatever you have.
+This allows other person to do an early review of in-progress work which can save your time.